dh4445666/google-photos-bulk-deleter/README.md

 - **Detailed Logs**: View execution logs right in the popup.

 ## Installation
-1. Download the `.crx` file from the releases.
-2. Go to `chrome://extensions/` in Chrome.
-3. Enable "Developer mode" in the top right corner.
-4. Drag and drop the `.crx` file into the extensions page.

-Alternatively, you can load it unpacked:
 1. Clone or download this repository.
 2. Go to `chrome://extensions/`.
 3. Enable "Developer mode".
-4. Click "Load unpacked" and select the extension folder.
+4. Click "Load unpacked" and select the extracted extension folder.

 ## Usage
 1. Go to [Google Photos](https://photos.google.com).